Topic Specific Vocabulary

-Nuclear family – family group consisting of a pair of adults and their children.
+Nuclear family – family group consisting of a pair of adults and their children

 Single parent – a parent not living with spouse or partner.

-- Mr Hudson is a single parent.
+- It is a tough job to nurture kids as a single parent.

 Relatives – group of people related by blood and marriage.